Severe infections, missing teeth, and other complex oral health complications need to be treated urgently to avoid more serious issues.

 Advanced Tools, Diverse Treatments, and a Talented Team

 Our practice is equipped with the latest technology, including low-dose radiation imaging and a cone beam computed tomography (CT) scanner to help us precisely plan your procedure.
 We also use an intraoral scanner for virtual surgical planning without goopy putty impressions.

 Combining experience with advanced tools, we can treat a variety of oral health issues in both children and adults.
-Whether you need wisdom teeth extracted or are replacing an entire arch of teeth with All-on-4®, we can design a treatment plan that helps you achieve your ideal, complete smile.
+Whether you need wisdom teeth extracted or are replacing an entire arch of teeth with Full Arch Implants, we can design a treatment plan that helps you achieve your ideal, complete smile.

 Highly Trained Surgical Team